dannmorr/dtsc-chi-warmup-joke-recommender/README.md

 ### Assignment

-Please create a function called `recommend_joke` that will receive a user index and a knn model and returns a recommended joke.
+Please create a function called `recommend_joke` that will receive a user index and returns a recommended joke.

 ```python